 I soon began to outgrow the capabilities of the refractor and within three months of buying the Tasco I had acquired a Knous 114mm Newtonian reflecting telescope.
 This was a much better instrument as it had much greater light gathering abilities than its predecessor and was far better equipped.
 Because of this, and helped by a theoretical optimum magnification of 228x, more detailed views of the moon, Jupiter and Saturn were possible.
 More deep sky objects came within range and whole new subjects opened up to me.
 Traversing across the sky became easier as this ‘scope was on an equatorial mount, unlike the Tasco which was on a very basic altazimuth stand.
 This telescope served me well for some time before this too was replaced a bigger model in an attempt to satisfy my desire to see ever fainter, further away objects as well as even more detail on the closer brighter solar system objects.

 Since then I have had a Helios Explorer 200mm Newtonian telescope, a Skywatcher 120mm refractor (the 1000m, F9.8 version), a Meade ETX125, a Meade LX90 UHTC (200mm version), a Celestron NexStar 102SLT refractor and a Skywatcher Startravel 120mm refractor (the short tube F5 version).
 The Knous ‘scope was sold to help purchase the Helios and the Helios to help with the purchase of the ETX.
 The Tasco was given to a friend as a companion to his binoculars.
-The LX90, Celestron and the Skywatcher Startravel refractors are still with me.
-Both the LX90 and the two refractors produce excellent views of the night skies – the view of the planets being particularly magnificent through the LX90.
+The LX90 and the ETX125 are still with me.
+The LX90 and the ETX125 produce excellent views of the night skies – the view of the planets being particularly magnificent through the LX90.
 Fine detail can be observed within the clouds of Jupiter and, through the LX90 at 220x magnification on nights of good, seeing Saturn is a wonder to behold, with the gaps in its ring system clearly discernable.
-With the lunar and wide field capabilities of both refractors, and the planetary and deep sky grasp of the LX90 I feel that I now have equipment that I will not outgrow as quickly as previously, and will give me much pleasure for some years to come.
+With the lunar, planetary and deep sky capabilities of both scopes I feel that I now have equipment that I will not outgrow as quickly as previously, and will give me much pleasure for some years to come.
 As time progresses I hope to add a review of all the telescopes that I have, or had, to the web site, along with photographs taken through them – although that is an undertaking and a separate item in its self.